-Aluminium doors can integrate better with windows.
+Aluminium doors integrate better with windows.

 If you are already having aluminium windows installed in your home or have a porch, screen or other glazed feature that needs both windows and doors, aluminium doors are all designed to couple and integrate with windows.
 This means you do not need a composite or PVCu door that will look different from your windows.
 Modern aluminium window and door systems are designed to couple together if needed creating uniform and matching screens.

 This is not the case with composite doors where it is a completely different product by a different manufacturer.
 If you are already having aluminium windows installed you can match their slim lines perfectly with an aluminium door that was designed from the outset to work with them.
-With some systems you can even have side and rear doors that match your bifolding doors.
+With some systems, you can even have side and rear doors that match your bifolding doors.

 Polyester powder coating is the most advanced and durable way of coating aluminium profiles.
 Not only do you get over 200 colour options but these are further added to with textured, metallic and even different colours inside and out.
 You can even have wood effect doors in aluminium as well.

-Aluminium doors provide more design options.
+Why aluminium doors provide more design options

 Composite doors and PVCu panelled doors are designed around panel slabs in set designs.
 Whilst there is a large choice of door designs, did you know with the number of midrails, bottom rails, mullions and transoms available for aluminium doors you can create your own specific design?
 This will give you the option of designing your own door that is unique to you and not part of a stock range.